MicrosoftDocs/memdocs/sccm/mdm/deploy-use/onprem-manage-devices.md

 *Applies to: Configuration Manager (current branch)*

-You can manage computers and devices with System Center Configuration Manager On-premises Mobile Device Management (MDM).
+You can manage computers and devices with Configuration Manager On-premises Mobile Device Management (MDM).
 To do so, the [devices need to be enrolled](enroll-devices-on-premises-mdm.md) so that Configuration Manager can communicate with the devices for management tasks.

 Managing devices in on-premises MDM is the same as managing devices in a hybrid MDM environment.
 [Manage devices in hybrid MDM](wipe-lock-reset-devices.md) provides detailed information about device management.